When was Queen Elizabeth II's birthday?

-Why does the queen have two birthdays?
+Why did the Queen have two birthdays?

 In 1748, King George II decided to double his birthday celebrations.
 Realising his actual birthday in autumn was likely to see unpleasant weather conditions and hamper outdoor events, he also introduced a summer celebration.
-Ever since there have been two official birthdays for the British monarch.
+Ever since there has been two official birthdays for the British monarch.

-Photos of the Queen's official birthday
+Photos from the Queen's official birthdays

 The first salute, 1952